dddrrreee/cs140e-23win/notes/mode-bugs/README.md

 We use variations on the following simple program:
   1. `bug1-driver.c`: C code that gets the current mode from `cpsr` and prints out some information.
-  2. It then calls buggy assembly (bug1-asm.S) to change from the current SUPER mode to Supervisor.
+  2. It then calls buggy assembly (`bug1-asm.S`) to change from the current Supervisor mode to System.

 The C code:
 ```cpp